tmrfcb/book-library/README.md

 A simple Frontend app for books library
 You can prepare envirenment by running this commands :

-npm install gulp
+-npm install gulp

-npm install gulp-jasmine
+-npm install gulp-jasmine

 For es6 compile
 npm install --save-dev gulp-babel